o3de/sig-graphics-audio/testing-guidance/Automation-Authoring-Maintaining-Editor-Python-Bindings.md

         "'Radius factor' property set",
         "P1: 'Radius factor' property failed to set")
 ```
-starting with your docstring list of properties you can generate blocks of code and comments
+Starting with your docstring list of properties you can generate blocks of code and comments
 ```regexp
 (?# search with initial spaces)
           - '([A-z09 ]+)'\r\n